Biden orders push on long COVID, pandemic’s shadowy mystery

 The White House said Biden’s order will expand and build on a $1 billion research study already underway at NIH, called the RECOVER Initiative.
 One goal is to speed signing up 40,000 people with and without long COVID into the study.
 Around that effort, Health and Human Services will coordinate a government-wide research plan on long COVID.

-Treatment is another major focus.
+HHS will also deliver a report to the nation on long COVID later this year.
+“Millions of Americans may be struggling with lingering health effects,” said HHS Secretary Xavier Becerra.
+“COVID is having effects long after the actual virus has escaped us.”

+Biden’s order puts a major focus on treatment.
 An HHS unit called the Agency for Healthcare Research and Quality will investigate best practices and get useful guidance to doctors, hospitals and patients.
-The Department of Veterans Affairs, which already has 18 facilities running long COVID programs, will serve as an incubator of ideas and strategies for dealing with the condition.
+The Department of Veterans Affairs, which already has 18 facilities running long COVID programs, will serve as an incubator of ideas and strategies.
+The administration is seeking $20 million from Congress for “centers of excellence” to develop templates for care.

+Dr. Fernando Carnavali of Mount Sinai’s Center for Post-COVID Care in New York, said he understands complaints that the government hasn’t made enough progress on long COVID.

+“For our culture today, which needs answers yesterday, it’s just hard,’’ Carnavali said.
+“In chronic disease, in general it’s not how it works.
+We have other examples, from HIV, answers did not come right away.”

 Finally, the administration said its plan will provide direct support for patients by safeguarding access to insurance coverage and extending the umbrella of civil rights protections to people with long COVID.
 In keeping with Biden’s focus on reducing racial and ethnic disparities in health care, part of the emphasis will be on minority communities that have borne a high toll from COVID-19.